Why Toddlers Grind Their Teeth & What to Do About It

 Contrary to the old wives’ tale, tooth grinding isn’t a sign of intestinal worms.
 It’s just another one of the weird problems that can occur during deep NREM sleep.

-What Causes Tooth Grinding
+What Causes Baby Teeth Grinding

 Tooth grinding, or bruxism, can start as early as the first birthday and cause sleep disruption, tooth wear (even fractures), and jaw pain.
 It can be provoked by consuming caffeine-containing food and drinks (chocolate, iced tea, cola, etc.) or by pain from an ear infection or teething).
 Another cause is when your child's teeth aren't lined up right, known as malocclusion.